 It all begins with an idea.
 Maybe you want to turn a hobby into something more.
 Or maybe you have a creative project to share with the world.
 Whatever it is, the way you tell your music online can make all the difference.
 Don’t worry about sounding professional.
 Sound like you.
 Don’t compare yourself to others, make it stand out!

 Jazley is a vocal producer, mixing engineer based out of Los Angeles & Kuala Lumpur.
-Jazley begun her craft in 2018, she studied mixing engineering at Los Angeles recording school, where she learned about vocal editing, producing, recording, and mixing music professionally.
+Jazley began her craft in 2018, she studied mixing engineering under multi-award mixing engineer, Joel Numa at the Los Angeles recording school, where she learned about vocal editing, producing, recording, and mixing music professionally.

 She soon began recording with a band “Walk the Waves” and had the opportunity to build up her skills and ears.
 The start soon began to pay off, she got an insight into how audio engineering operates first hand.